12c-dk/AzureDeploymentTemplate/Documentation/CreateServicePrincipal.md

 ![](Images\ResourceGroupPermission.png)

-Click the just added identity (i.e. MyServiceConnectionPrincipal)
+Select the newly created identity (i.e. MyServiceConnectionPrincipal)

 Copy the Object ID.
 (In the form of a GUID)